Other Caesar Rodney district winners

 "I had no idea I would finalize because I got third place at state," Katheryn said.
 "I didn't think I would be able to finalize at nationals.
 It was pretty exciting."

 After qualifying as a finalist, she and her fellow competitors were given several hours to take pictures inside the hotel where the national conference was being held.
 The topic for the photos was technology and numbers.
 Once Katheryn had snapped her photos, she picked a few favorites and used Photoshop CS6 to edit and enhance the images.

 A fellow TSA teammate showed Katheryn the basics of Photoshop, and from there Katheryn practiced editing photos with the software until she got the hang of it.

 "Photoshop has showed me how to take a normal picture and find something in it and make it stand out to show what the picture is really about," Katheryn said.

 She used effects like blurring the back ground or creating a gradient on the background to help the subjects of her photos stand out.

 "I enhanced them by selecting my main thing in the picture and I brightened it so it would stick out," Katheryn said.
 "For one photo I made it black and white, so the topic in the picture really stood out."

 After editing her photos, the 14-year-old was interviewed by a panel of judges and explained how she edited her photos and why they related to the topic of technology and numbers.

-Page 2 of 2 - Photography is something that Katheryn has been interested in since a young age, but last year she entered a whole new ball game.
+Photography is something that Katheryn has been interested in since a young age, but last year she entered a whole new ball game.
 She got a Nikon D3200 and the new camera took her photography to a whole new level, she said.